ziyadsheeba/soft-safety-filter/README.md

 # soft-safety-filter
 An implementation of a soft constrained nonlinear model predictive safety filter with stability guarantees.
+The soft constrained safety filter can be added as a filtering layer on top of any learning based controller and is guaranteed to keep the agent in a safe state.
+In case of a singular disturbance that drives the agent out of a the safe set, the soft safetly filter is guaranteed to return the agent to a safe state and recover from the unsafe situation.